-WICHITA, KAN. – A Wichita man has pleaded guilty to bank robbery, U.S. Attorney Barry Grissom said today.
+WICHITA, KAN.
+A Wichita man pleaded guilty Tuesday to bank robbery, U.S. Attorney Barry Grissom said.